-A security representing ownership in a corporation.
-A stockholder is entitled to share in the company's profits.
+A security representing ownership rights in a corporation.
+A stockholder is entitled to share in the company's profits, some of which may be paid out as dividends.

 Currency Risk

 The chance that the value of an investment will decrease because of unfavourable changes in currency exchange rates.